 CS MS Student Advising

 I am available for walk-in advising in my office (LH 230D) on Mondays 10:00-11:00am and Fridays 12:30-1:30pm (except Sep 12 and Nov 21).
 If you have a question about fulfilling your MS degree requirements, come with your CS MS Plan filled out.
 (Here is an example plan.)
 You may also send me email, with the subject line beginning with “CS MS:”, and I will read and respond to those emails during the walk-in advising time, but giving priority to students who are there in person.
+If you email me your CS MS Plan, make sure that it is a plain text file, not another format such as MS Word.

 Information for Students at IU